 - Gain expertise in an area or skill

 - See things in greater detail

 - Consider all the angles and possibilities

-But this repetitive way of responding starts to become a problem when the perseverating isn’t productive or stops you from reaching a goal.
+Although perseverative behaviour can be considered an asset in some situations, it starts to become a problem when the repetitive way of responding isn’t productive or stops the person from reaching a goal.
 For example, when:

 - You can’t make a choice or take too long pondering the options that they become unavailable

 - You can’t learn or get other things done because your mind is stuck on one topic

 - It hampers your social connections because other people become annoyed or bored or frustrated with you